FastyBird/devices-module/readme.md

 ## Configuration

-This module is dependent on other Nette extension.
-All this extension have to enabled and configured in NEON configuration file.
+This module is dependent on other Nette extensions.
+All this extensions have to enabled and configured in NEON configuration file.

 Example configuration could be found [here](https://github.com/FastyBird/devices-module/blob/master/config/example.neon)